 How to Use Shatter

-Now that you’ve made your shatter and it’s ready to enjoy, let’s take a look at a few ways you can smoke it.
+Now that you have a better understanding of what shatter is, let’s take a look at a few ways you can smoke it.

 The easiest and least expensive way to smoke shatter is by adding little bits of it to the marijuana flower that you’re smoking in a joint, blunt, marijuana pipe, or bong.
 No additional equipment is necessary.
 However, shatter’s unique taste may not shine through by using this method, although the high will still be stronger than when smoking flower alone.
 (10)